New York Food Blogger Busted for Cheating in Fort Lauderdale Half Marathon

 Seo later admitted she'd gone back and biked the whole course to cover her tracks by GPS.

-Murphy's site has been blowing up since exposing Seo's lies.
-Runner’s World has called, and commenters on the web are excoriating Seo, a Harvard grad who regularly writes about food and culture.
+Murphy's site has been blowing up since exposing Seo's lies, and commenters on the web are excoriating Seo, a Harvard grad who regularly writes about food and culture.
 Her trip to South Florida was partially sponsored by Fort Lauderdale tourism site Sunny.org, Murphy said.

 “Had she just admitted what she did, I never would have heard of her, nor written about her,” Murphy said.
 “But going back and biking the course to cover up... that’s unheard of.”